GNU/Linux applications alternatives and workarounds

 Adding a Shared NetID email account to Outlook

-This page includes detailed directions to add a supplemental, Shared NetID email account to Outlook.
-The following directions assume you have permissions to access a Shared NetID’s email account.
-If you need permissions to access a Shared NetID’s email account contact the iSchool IT Help Desk.
+The following directions assume you have been granted permissions to access a Shared NetID’s email account.
+If these instructions dont work, or if you need permissions to access a Shared NetID’s email account contact the iSchool IT Help Desk.

 Outlook on the Web